dvon88/ArchForce/README.md

 ```

 ### System Description
-This is completely automated arch install of the KDE desktop environment on arch using all the packages I use on a daily basis.
+This is completely automated arch install of the KDE desktop environment on arch using various packages I typically use for Salesforce development, including some
+communcation tools.

 ## Troubleshooting